retroaalto/atOS/SOURCE/STD/README.md

-# atOS-RT Standard Library for NASM and C
+# atOS Standard Library for NASM and C

 - ASM.h
     -